 As for how this measure could come to pass, Harris talked about President Joe Biden's comments on changing Senate rules, which she said she feels very strongly about, to not require a supermajority of 60 votes to pass the legislation.

 "They're just rules.
 It's not in the constitution that says a supermajority has to decide what's in the best interest of all the people," Harris said.

-The bill currently has the support of 50 Democratic senators.
-Harris added that Republicans wouldn't even vote on debating the issues, much less solving the issue.
+The bill currently has the support of 50 senators, all of who are Democrats, and Harris added that Republicans wouldn't even vote on debating the issues, much less solving the issue.

 As for what Americans can do, the Vice President says to take every chance you can to vote.

 "The midterm elections are gonna be another opportunity for the American people to weigh in about what kind of leadership they want," Harris said.
 "I would urge everybody to… please find the time to vote."

 The Vice President also touched quickly on the student debt crisis.